+E. Compliance Officer and Alternate Compliance Officer

+Ms. Debra Hicks, Chief Academic Officer (Compliance Officer)

+dhicks@southampton.k12.va.us

-E. Compliance Officer and Alternate Compliance Officer: Dr. Tonia Taylor, Director of Special Education and Student Services
+Dr. Tonia Taylor, Director of Special Education and Student Services (Alternate Officer) toniat@southasmpton.k12.va.us

-Student Honor
+STUDENT HONOR

-The rules of good judgment, fair play and common decency are to be applied along with the standard rules of law in the matter of student honor.

-All homework assigned by teachers for individual student completion shall be the work of the student.

-In-class tests are reflective of the knowledge of the individual student.
+- The rules of good judgment, fair play and common decency are to be applied along with the standard rules of law in the matter of student honor. - All homework assigned by teachers for individual student completion shall be the work of the student. - In-class tests are reflective of the knowledge of the individual student.
 Care should be exercised to prevent even the appearance of cheating.
-Students who exhibit a cell phone or electronic device during testing without teacher permission will also be subject to disciplinary action.

-When term papers or projects of major importance are assigned, the standard definition of plagiarism shall apply.

-Whenever evidence exists that a student has committed an error in judgment concerning cheating, the student may expect a grade of zero (0) on the work in question.
-Continued cheating will result in disciplinary action.

-Any student found to be guilty of theft on school property will face immediate suspension as well as legal action.

-Student Insurance
+Students who exhibit a cell phone or electronic device during testing without teacher permission will also be subject to disciplinary action. - When term papers or projects of major importance are assigned, plagiarism will not be tolerated, and may result in a 0% score or an opportunity to re-do the assignment from scratch, at the teacher's discretion.
+Copying the language, structure, idea, and/or thoughts of another and representing that content as your own constitutes plagiarism.
+This includes any use of a content generation service (including those colloquially known as "AI", ex.
+ChatGPT, DALL-E, or Midjourney) to produce content and then represent that content as your own work.
+Any content produced by such services must be correctly cited and included in the reference list or bibliography, just as a quote from a paper, article, or other source would be.
+Students should also take into account that such services, by the open admission of their creators, are prone to generating incorrect or false information in some circumstances. - Whenever evidence exists that a student has committed an error in judgment concerning cheating, the student may expect a grade of zero (0) on the work in question.
+Continued cheating will result in disciplinary action. - Any student found to be guilty of theft on school property will face immediate suspension as well as legal action.

+STUDENT INSURANCE

-The school provides insurance coverage for all students who participate in sports or extra curricular activities.
+The school provides insurance coverage for all students who participate in sports or extra- curricular activities.
 This is a minimal coverage policy and is intended to be a supplement to the base family hospitalization policy.